Are you brewing coffee at home? If you are, then you should always grind your own coffee beans. It gives the cup of coffee more flavors.

 - External Grind Controls: Control the grind settings on the outside.
 Say bye bye to the annoying and time consuming process of taking the grinder apart and changing the settings inside!

 - 3-Mounted Axle: The grinder is stabilized with a stainless-steel axle that’s mounted on 3 positions.
-This will help you create better tasting coffee because of the more consistent grinds.
+The triple axle design will help create more even grinds and as a result, better tasting coffee.

 What's The Handground Precision Grinder?

 The Handground Precision Grinder is a manual coffee grinder that solves problems that’s prevalent in many other hand-held coffee grinders.

 What makes the Handground so unique is it’s a Kickstarter project.
 The hand grinder is designed and developed by industry experts and specialists around the world.
 Through listening to over 100 coffee enthusiasts, the creators took the best designed, sorted everything out with the manufacturers, and came up with the product we see today.